memfault/interrupt/_drafts/heartbeats.md

 In my experience, heartbeats serve three primary purposes.

-1. To enable calculations of important metrics across an entire fleet of devices.
+1. To enable calculations of important metrics across an entire fleet of devices
-2. To enable calculations of important metrics between different firmware versions.
+2. To enable calculations of important metrics between different firmware versions
-3. To present a device's vitals and metrics in a timeline view.
+3. To present a device's vitals and metrics in a timeline view

 Recall that with logs, we needed to include timestamps with each log line to enable us to process logs linearly and determine the time between events.